 5.3 Category II-IV Projects

-The WRIA 15 watershed plan includes an inventory of additional projects to meet the offset needs and NEB for the watershed.
+This watershed plan includes an inventory of additional projects to meet offset needs and NEB for the watershed.
 The remaining categories include the following:

 Projects that provide habitat and streamflow benefits, but streamflow benefits are difficult to quantify.